Lloyds dividend hopes under threat from UK banks stress test

-Lloyds, along with state-backed rival Royal Bank of Scotland (RBS.L), only narrowly passed a test by European regulators in October and now faces a more stringent examination by the Bank of England (BoE).
+Lloyds, along with state-backed rival Royal Bank of Scotland, only narrowly passed a test by European regulators in October and now faces a more stringent examination by the Bank of England (BoE).

 The BoE is testing how resilient Britain's biggest eight lenders would be in the face of a slump in house prices and higher interest rates and some analysts believe Lloyds is vulnerable in the test, which adds extra elements on top of those applied by Europe.

-Industry sources say the emphasis on home loans in the BoE test means Lloyds, along with mutually owned Nationwide POB.p.L, Britain's two biggest mortgage providers, will come under pressure.
+Industry sources say the emphasis on home loans in the BoE test means Lloyds, along with mutually owned Nationwide, Britain's two biggest mortgage providers, will come under pressure.
 "Lloyds will pass but it won't be the strongest pass," one of the sources told Reuters.

 Lloyds has said it is confident it will pass.